-The previous chapter discussed policies focused at preventing individuals from becoming homeless.
-This chapter turns the focus towards services for people for whom prevention has failed.
-Within access to homelessness services, we cover three key dimensions: rapid-rehousing, safe, secure and dignified emergency and temporary accommodation, and housing-focused support services.
+The previous section discussed policies focusing on the prevention of individuals from becoming homeless.
+Here we turn the focus towards services for people for whom prevention has failed.
+Within access to homelessness services, we cover three key dimensions: rapid-rehousing, safe, secure, and dignified emergency and temporary accommodation as well as housing-focused support services.
 The first type of services to be discussed are rapid rehousing services which aim to provide individuals or families, who are about to or recently lost their home, with new accommodation to prevent them from becoming (permanently) homeless.
-Thereafter, the chapter analyses the provision of emergency and temporary accommodation and the use of housing-focused support services, namely housing first.
+Thereafter, the subchapter analyses the provision of emergency and temporary accommodation and the use of housing-focused support services, namely Housing First.

-Daycentres and food distribution services are among the most common forms of basic support for homeless individuals and they are often provided by voluntary or faith-based organisations (Pleace et al., 2018).
-However, they are excluded from the analysis in this report as the large number of different providers makes it difficult to analyse the provision of daycentres and food distribution services comparatively.
+Day centres and food distribution services are among the most common forms of basic support for the homeless and they are often provided by voluntary or faith-based organisations (Pleace et al., 2018).
+However, they are excluded from the analysis in this report as the large number of different providers makes it difficult to analyse the provision of day centres and food distribution services comparatively.